Nome Park Shooting: Aurora Police Arrest Second Teen Suspect

 The Aurora Police Major Crimes Unit, in coordination with the Aurora Police Gang Intervention Unit, announced the arrest of a second 15-year-old suspect in connection with this crime on Wednesday.

-“Investigators developed additional suspect information regarding another occupant of the Chrysler 300,” police stated.READ MORE: Nurses Say Colorado Hospitals Are In Crisis And It’s Getting Worse
+“Investigators developed additional suspect information regarding another occupant of the Chrysler 300,” police stated.READ MORE: Navarro Cathey, 41, In Custody After Abducting 13-Year-Old Aurora Girl He Lured Online, Police Say

 The identity of that suspect, a 15-year-old male, was shared with officers who stopped a vehicle late Tuesday night.
 The suspect was brought in for questioning and later booked on the charge of attempted first degree murder.